Data Processing Agreement

 Duration of Processing

-For the Term of the DPA.
+For the Term of this DPA.

 Nature and Purpose of Processing